birdandhike.com logo

 Past the fork (Wpt.
 02), the trail runs steeply up the hillside as it heads generally southeast towards the base of the Echo Cliffs.
 After about 20-25 minutes, the trail joins an old road (Wpt.
 03), which is followed up and across an avalanche chute that comes down from Griffith Peak.
 This is a nice area in the fall when the Quaking Aspen leaves are changing color from green to yellow and red.

 The trail stays to the right at a fork in the old road (Wpt.
 04) and runs very steeply up the east side of the avalanche chute below towering limestone cliffs.
-The trail cross the avalanche chute (Wpt.
+The trail crosses the avalanche chute (Wpt.
 05) and switchbacks up the steep west side of the canyon to the top of the Echo Overlook (Wpt.
 06).
 Echo Overlook is about halfway to the crest: only about 2 miles, 1.5 hours, and 1,500 feet to go.
 For details on this section of the hike, see Echo Overlook Trail.

 South Loop Trail